How to create

 Don’t wait for the interview to find out things about the role and organisation.
 You’re supposed to know…no excuses for not doing proper research!

 If you haven’t had a recent interview, get some practice in.
 Some of the best candidates are the poorest at being interviewed.

 The above is only a sample of the key steps.

 The best investment you can make is to spend time getting your CV sharp and up to date.

 Don’t hold up

-In a slow market or climate of uncertainty caused by Brexit, don’t put your career on hold.
+In a slow market or climate of uncertainty caused by Brexit and Covid 19, don’t put your career on hold.
 There are still so many ways to progress, even in the short term.

 To really progress in your chosen career in book publishing, you’ll need to stretch yourself and that may mean going elsewhere to achieve that.

 Working hard will only take you so far.
 To get you noticed and add value to your organisation, you’ll need to also continually upgrade your thinking.

 But as we all know, that’s easier said than done especially in a changing publishing and wider world.